lenmus/lomse/examples/tutorials/tutorial-2-wx/README.md

 ## <a name="loading" />Loading scores from files

-o finish our modifications we have to add code for loading scores from a file and rendering them.
+To finish our modifications we have to add code for loading scores from a file and rendering them.
 We learn in first tutorial how to load an score from a text string.
 Loading it from a file is equally simple.
 But instead of passing the string to Lomse, it is just passing the full filename and Lomse will take care of all details.
 In <tt>MyFrame</tt> we opened an auxiliary window for selecting the file to open, and delegated the load operation om a new method, <tt>MyCanvas::open_file(fullname)</tt>.
 The code for it is practically identical to the existing `open_test_document` method.
 Here is the code:

 ```c++
 void MyCanvas::open_file(const wxString& fullname)